Skip to main content

 • Promote the wrong people

-• Steal things to make the company less profitable… and so on….
+• Steal things to make the company less profitable, and so on.

-Once they’ve finished all their ideas they put them on the wall and tick all the behaviours they’ve seen in their own team.
-Some of them might get ticked, all of them might get ticked.
-Then they get this realisation that they don’t actually need their competitor to hire saboteurs to work in the business, in fact they don’t need the competition at all because they are quite capable of destroying their own business from the inside out in a mindless way.
-It’s a big “wow” moment when they say, “look at what we’re doing to ourselves.”
+Then they realise that they don’t need their competitor to hire saboteurs to work in the business.
+In fact, they don’t need the competition at all.
+They are quite capable of destroying their own business from the inside out in a mindless way.

 So, I ask — “what should we do?”
-Somebody will always say they should stop doing some of these things and of course everybody agrees because that seems to be the completely normal rational thing to do!
+Somebody will always say they should stop doing some of these things, and of course, everybody agrees because that seems to be the completely normal rational thing to do!

 “Teamwork is the ability to work together toward a common vision.
-The ability to direct individual accomplishments toward organizational objectives.
-It is the fuel that allows common people to attain uncommon results.” — Andrew Carnegie
+The ability to direct individual accomplishments toward organisational objectives.
+It is the fuel that allows common people to attain uncommon results.”

-So, that’s it.
-It’s simple but as ever not easy.
-It can get messy.
-You have to have enough trust in the room for people to participate.
-And not only does this work for teams that are broken, but I’ve also used it with new teams, helping them to create a charter that can be used as a catalyst going forward from the beginning.
-It’s useful to conduct the exercise at the executive level too, so, the team isn’t broken necessarily but it might be stuck in a cycle of learned unproductive behaviours holding it back from high performance.
+Not only does this work for broken teams, but I’ve also used it with new teams, helping them create a charter that can be used as a catalyst going forward from the beginning.
+It’s helpful to conduct the exercise at the executive level too, so the team isn’t broken necessarily but it might be stuck in a cycle of learned unproductive behaviours holding it back from high performance.

 I know we can feel bogged down doing everyday tasks and not look at this stuff.
-Sometimes, as business owners or managers or execs, we don’t want to acknowledge the problems we’re having because we think it’ll be too tough to sort out.
-It really doesn’t have to be that way.
-In fact, it can be fun!
+Sometimes, as business owners or managers or execs, we don’t want to acknowledge our problems because we think it’ll be too tough to sort out.
+It doesn’t have to be that way.

 Overcome the challenges stopping you from reaching your full potential.
 Learn more about...